-Ask the Question: Someone new comes into your life who will be significant to you; perhaps a new teacher for your favourite subject, a new classmate or workplace manager.
+Activity: Ask the question - Someone new comes into your life at work who will be significant to you.
 You are just about to meet them.
 What is going through your mind in the few moments before you actually meet?

-Fs will have questions about how they can form a relationship.
-Ts will want the facts.
+Fs are likely to have more questions relating to how they will form a relationship and Ts are likely to want to know more about prior experience and potential competence.

-- Is it important to understand why you are studying something before you put any effort into it?
-(T) - Is it important that you like who you work for and you feel they like you (F) or is it more important to have respect for their competence?
-(T) - Are you someone who needs to feel you are appreciated in order to do your best work?
+- Is it important that you like who you work for and you feel they like you (F) or is it more important to have respect for their competence?
+(T) - Are you someone who needs to feel you are appreciated and valued in order to do your best work?
 (F) - Might you choose a workplace depending on who you will be with (F) or does this not bother you, it's the actual work that's more important?
-(T) - If a friend has a problem are you more likely to give advice (T) or give comfort?
-(F) - When playing a sport have you had a great time if your team wins (T) or if you enjoy the companionship of others?
-(F)
+(T) - If a friend has a problem do you first give advice (T) or give comfort?
+(F) - Do you tend to notice what's wrong with something (or someone) before you notice what's right about it?
+(T) - When solving a problem do you first consider the emotional and personal implications (F) or do you consider every angle simultaneously?
+(T) - Would you describe caring for others as energizing for you (F) or exhausting?
+(T)